Jan Smuts: Race and segregation

-At the same conference, the African National Congress President General Alfred Bitini Xuma along with delegates of the South African Indian Congress brought up the issue of the brutality of Smuts' police regime against the African Mine Workers' Strike earlier that year as well as the wider struggle for equality in South Africa.
+At the same conference, the African National Congress President General Alfred Bitini Xuma along with delegates of the South African Indian Congress brought up the issue of the brutality of Smuts's police regime against the African Mine Workers' Strike earlier that year as well as the wider struggle for equality in South Africa.

 In 1948, he went further away from his previous views on segregation when supporting the recommendations of the Fagan Commission that Africans should be recognised as permanent residents of White South Africa, and not merely as temporary workers who belonged in the reserves.
 This was in direct opposition to the policies of the National Party that wished to extend segregation and formalise it into apartheid.
-There is, however, no evidence that Smuts ever supported the idea of equal political rights for blacks and whites.
-Despite this, he did say: The Fagan Commission did not advocate the establishment of a non-racial democracy in South Africa, but rather wanted to liberalise influx controls of blacks into urban areas in order to facilitate the supply of black African labour to the South African industry.
-It also envisaged a relaxation of the pass laws that had restricted the movement of blacks in general.
+There is, however, no evidence that Smuts ever supported the idea of equal political rights for black and white people.
+Despite this, he did say:

+The Fagan Commission did not advocate the establishment of a non-racial democracy in South Africa, but rather wanted to liberalise influx controls of black people into urban areas in order to facilitate the supply of black African labour to the South African industry.
+It also envisaged a relaxation of the pass laws that had restricted the movement of black South Africans in general.

+Smuts did not believe in racial equality however.
+During a speech he delivered in the House of Assembly on 21 September 1948, Smuts outlined his own party's policy in regards to race as such: